isakigus/js_testing/README.md

-This is a project for testing teh contextual javascript product of Aedgency Testing data is downloaded from a shared google spreadsheet, that need to be passed as argument:
+This is a project for testing the contextual javascript product.

+Testing data is downloaded from a shared google spreadsheet, that need to be passed as argument:

 python main.py --key=xxxxxxx

+NOTE: Also a file called nocommit.py is needed in order to put config data